Tareq-Assiri/k8s-demo-app/README.md

 To delete the MongoDB and k8s-demo-app deployments, run the following command:

 ```
-arduinoCopy codekubectl delete deployment mongo k8s-demo-app
+kubectl delete deployment mongo-deployment webapp-deployment

 ```

 To delete the NodePort service, run the following command:

 ```
-arduinoCopy codekubectl delete service k8s-demo-app
+kubectl delete service webapp-service

 ```

 Conclusion
 ----------

-This repository provides a simple example of how to deploy a Kubernetes cluster using MongoDB and a Docker container.
-You can modify the configuration files to suit your own requirements, and use this as a starting point for your own Kubernetes projects.
+this is just an example on how to deploy a Kubernetes cluster using a docker image